Toilet paper, Laundry detergent and a 6-pack of beer

 Jeremy Bennett was 17 years old.
 He went to a party and tried alcohol for his second time.
 He drank too much.
 The parents who hosted the party dropped him home but his parents were out.
 He died that night from an overdose.
 Jeremy had a 50% chance of survival but no one called 911.
 Jeremy’s story tells us that we must rethink our strategy for alcohol regulation.

 Ontario has a strong drinking culture.
 Weekends are synonymous with going to bars, night clubs, house parties or hanging out at a buddies place.
 Why do people drink alcohol?
-We drink alcohol to destress.
+We drink alcohol to de-stress.
 Alcohol depresses the central nervous system.
 This desensitizes us and leaves us feeling uninhibited.
 These feelings can help us to relax in social situations.
-However, the more we drink alcohol, the more our body builds immunity to it.
-The more often we booze, the more alcohol we need to feel uninhibited.
+However, the more alcohol we drink, the more our body builds immunity to it.
+The more often we booze, the more alcohol we need to feel affected.
 Most people can control their consumption.
 However, some cannot.

 I asked Ana Maria Jimenez about her experience with alcohol.
-She had her first drink at 15 years old.
-Her friends drank and Ana joined them.
+She had her first drink at 15.
+Her friends drank and Ana joined them once a month.
 When asked about the role that peer pressure plays on young people, she said.
 “Our social group influences our drinking habits.
 Drinking is a way to pass the time.
 Young people need to find activities that are healthy and fun like riding your bike with friends or spending time outdoors in nature.”
-Ana has been “straight edge” for more than 2 years.
+Ana is 22.
+She has been “straight edge” for more than 2 years.
 This means she avoids all drugs because she feels “The best drug is eating healthy, being active and spending time with friends.”
 Ana is a young professional/YouTube blogger known as AnaVegana.

 At the age of 21, I decided to sober up.
 My choice affected my social life.
 I no longer received invites to bars, night clubs and parties.
 I did not feel insulted.
 I realized our interests were different.
 A sober guy who sleeps at 10pm every night is not the best person to have around if you like to drink, party and enjoy the night life.
 I use the extra energy to pursue my dreams.
 My attendance at school is perfect.
 My grades have improved.
 My health has improved.
 I cycle to school and exercise every day.
 I went vegan.
-The relationships I have with the people around me are stronger.
-I surround myself with successful people because we rise to the level of our peers.
+The relationships I have built are stronger.
+I surround myself with successful people because our social group motivates us to achieve our goals.